-Here at ChildSavers, I provide outpatient and crisis mental health services to our clients and families.
+Here at ChildSavers, I provide outpatient mental health services to our clients and families.
 Most of my clients are Black youth being raised by Black mothers and grandmothers.
 Often I see a pattern in many of these women which can be described as the Black Superwoman Complex or the Strong Black Woman narrative.
 In the New York Times, Dr. Inger E. Burnett-Zeigler, a clinical psychologist, defines the Strong Black Woman as,

 …a cultural icon, born of black women’s resilience in the face of systemic oppression that has dismantled families and made economic stability a formidable challenge.
 She is self-sufficient and self-sacrificing.
 She is a provider, caretaker and homemaker.
 And often, she is suffering.